fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-node-red.md

 ![Adding the Send SMS Node to the canva](/content/blog/how-to-send-sms-messages-with-node-red/sendsmsnode.png "Adding the Send SMS Node to the canva")

-Double click it and fill in the parameters below.
+Double-click it and fill in the parameters below.

 | Parameter  | Description                                                                                                                                               |     |     |     |     |
 | ---------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- | --- | --- | --- | --- |